 “With BeniBiz, we had the happiness to better manage and control our finances,” Babatundé tells me.
 “This allowed us to strengthen our working capital, increase our income, and ensure the regular payment of wages.”

 Babatundé spoke with great zeal about his vision for the company and how his business has grown since he took part in the BeniBiz program.
-In the last year, Ola-Bio Benin has more than tripled in size, and with TechnoServe’s assistance, Babatundé found new suppliers that offered raw materials at lower prices.
+In 2019, Ola-Bio Benin more than tripled in size, and with TechnoServe’s assistance, Babatundé found new suppliers that offered raw materials at lower prices.

 “The identification of new suppliers of raw materials led to a 26 percent savings on the cost of materials, which has allowed us to lower selling prices and be more competitive,” Babatundé says.

 With the additional revenue, Babatundé hopes to invest in upgraded equipment, such as cutting molds that would reduce production and delivery time.
 Eventually, he would also like to expand Ola-Bio Benin to a bigger space, allowing him to take on even more projects and reach new markets outside Parakou.

 I left my visit with Babatundé more certain than ever of the role and impact of TechnoServe’s work.
 As an organization, our goal is to serve as a partner and a catalyst, giving people the tools and information they need to achieve success today, tomorrow, and every day after.

 I have a 17-year-old daughter at home.
 She is also a passionate advocate for the environment and constantly reminds all of us how we can use less plastic in our daily lives.
 I hope that she will be as fearless in achieving her goals and helping her community as Babatundé Oguidi in Parakou.